cgeglio/flash-cards/README.md

 ## Setup

-- Fork and clone down the forked FlashCard repo.
+- Fork and clone down the FlashCard repo.
 - Once you have cloned the repo, change into the directory.
 - Run [node index.js] in the terminal to begin playing.
 - Use arrow keys to select an answer.